unboxed/unboxed.co/source/blog/2019-05-16-introducing-the-concept-of-chatbots-into-older-audiences.html.markdown

   <br/>
 * **It often rates lower on a scale of preference, but not always** — when giving users the opportunity to rank their preference of how to receive complex information and share personal details, the chatbot (in this case) ranks lower than face-to-face, telephone and webchat channels.
 It does, however, rank higher for asking simple questions.<br/>

-In conclusion, our team found that whilst a chatbot wasn’t suitable for the purpose and audience that we were exploring, or what we were looking to achieve in this project phase, there is a strong user case for this channel to assist people of a lower digital confidence.<br/>
+In conclusion, our team found that whilst a chatbot wasn’t suitable for this need and audience that we were exploring, there is a strong user case for this channel to assist people of a lower digital confidence.<br/>

 The interface is similar to some familiar day-to-day tasks, such as sending a text message, as well as being simple enough to lower the chance of pressing the wrong button or users giving up due to confusion over how it works.<br/>